Yin-Shen/CharPlant/Readme.md

 # CharPlant
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3344985.svg)](https://doi.org/10.5281/zenodo.3344985) <br>
 # Introduction <br>
 The result of OCR (Open Chromatin Region) assay technologies such as DNase-seq and ATAC-seq represents the open state of a tissue at a given time and does not cover all the chromatin accessible information of this species.
-To predict the potential open regions of different tissues at different times in the whole sequence can help to understand gene transcription and regulation from a global perspective. **CharPlant** (Chromatin Accessible Regions for Plant) is a de novo OCRs prediction tool based on deep learning model.
+To predict the potential open regions of different tissues at different times in the whole sequence can help to understand gene transcription and regulation from a global perspective. **CharPlant** (Chromatin Accessible Regions for Plant) is a *de novo* OCRs prediction tool based on deep learning model.
 It can take complete DNA sequences or scaffolds as input, and output the outline of OCRs in a .Bed format file rely on sequence features.
-To our knowledge, this is the first software to de novo predict potential open chromatin regions from DNA sequence and assay data.<br>
+To our knowledge, this is the first tool to *de novo* predict potential open chromatin regions from DNA sequence and assay data.<br>
-&emsp;&emsp;When using the tool, kindly acknowledge the project contribution by citing the following papers: Yin Shen, Ling-Ling Chen, and Junxiang Gao*.
+&emsp;&emsp;When using the tool, kindly acknowledge the project contribution by citing the following paper: Yin Shen, Ling-Ling Chen, and Junxiang Gao*.
 CharPlant: a de novo prediction tool of chromatin accessible regions for plant genomes.
 (Submitted to *Plant Biotechnology Journal*)

 # Steps to install and run CharPlant <br>
 CharPlant currently available for Linux-based platforms.
-It can learn the OCR features from DNase-seq or ATAC-seq data and de novo predict potential chromatin open regions for plant genome.
+It can learn the OCR features from DNase-seq or ATAC-seq data and *de novo* predict potential chromatin open regions for plant genome.
 To train the parameters of the deep learning model and predict OCRs, CharPlant perform the following three steps.
 Step 1 and step 2 are to  install needed packages and set up running environment of the software, and they are optional for the users have had those packages worked.
 Step 3 is to download and run CharPlant.
 We provide as detailed instruction as possible although it can be run using simple command line.
 In the following, prompt “$” starts a shell command line of  Linux, while “#” starts a comment.

 ## Step 1.
 Install python packages
 CharPlant is developed in python language, and some fundamental packages for  scientific computing and network construction are indispensable.
 To efficient install and manage them, we strongly recommend using the **Conda** package manager.
 Conda is an open source package and environment management system for installing multiple versions of packages and their dependencies and easily switching between them.